GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/data-formatting.md

 Appearance.default.formatters.channelName = CustomChannelNameFormatter()
 ```

-In the example above, if the channel has only the current user as a member, it uses the name of the current user as the channel name, otherwise the default logic is used.
+In the example above, if the channel has only the current user as a member, it uses the name of the current user as the channel name, otherwise, the default logic is used.